Review by Gillian Potter-Merrigan

 What is remarkable is the way in which the four main characters work together and yet equally hold their own.
 It’s hard to say which one of them is the “star” when they are together on stage but the voice of Michael Watson is a joy to hear; the extended applause which stopped the show when he sung the hit nobody wanted to hear You’re Just too Good to be True is truly heartfelt.
 He has a presence that you cannot take your eyes off.
 That their characters can all go from highs to lows in the space of a few minutes and moreover they are all believable is a pleasure to watch.

 We see the anger in Nick at Tommy, we see the tension between Bob and Tommy and we see the heartbreak in Frankie over his failed marriages and lost children.
 Special mention must also go to Joel Elferink as legendary record producer Bob Crewe and James Alexander Gibbs as Joe Pesci.
-Both hovering between central and peripheral characters but making a considerable impact when they are on stage.
+Both hovering between central and peripheral characters but making a considerable impact when they are on www.

 Speaking of stage the staging is very well done.
 Particularly impressive is how the portrayal of The Four Seasons appearing in a television studio complete with cameras was handled with images broadcast to a big screen and also the monochrome finale.
 There was also a moveable drummer and kit which roamed the stage like a musical dalek and the clever use of stairs and the back walkway give not only a sense of movement to the whole stage but also double up as sets in their own right.